-HOUSE BILL No. 2342
+HOUSE BILL No. 2525

-By Committee on Rural Revitalization
+By Committee on Children and Seniors

-AN ACT concerning public assistance; relating to eligibility requirements; amending K.S.A.
-2018 Supp.
+AN ACT concerning public assistance; relating to food and child care assistance; removing non-cooperation with child support from requirements for food and child care assistance eligibility; exempting qualifying adults enrolled in school from the 20-hour-per-week work requirement for child care assistance eligibility for a limited time; amending K.S.A.
 39-709 and repealing the existing section.